 She hands me the how to make soap course pack containing her beginner’s step by step soap making recipe and promises that we’ll have lots of fun…

-After a bit of theory Emma wants to get straight in and get our hands dirty.
+After a bit of such theory, Emma wants to get straight in and get our hands dirty.
 Our first step is to prepare the mould for our soap by lining a plastic container with greaseproof paper so that the soap will come out easily when set.

 step by step soap making